P2YL | 42. Where do I meet eligible men?

 Some activities I tried which I sensed would attract male participants:

-• Yes, I did join an upmarket gym.
-The environment helped me shape up and got me used to being round men again.
+- Yes, I did join an upmarket gym.
+The environment helped me shape up, feel more comfortable with my body, and got me used to being round men again.
 So when I did go dating, I felt relaxed with men and they warmed to that.

 'Taking part makes you an even more interesting and attractive person to other people, including men.’